Skip to content

 Steeping Loose Leaf vs. Tea Bags

-There is a great debate on loose leaf tea vs. tea bags in the tea world.
+There is a great debate on loose-leaf tea vs. tea bags in the tea world.
 In general steeping loose-leaf tea has a reputation to be complicated in comparison to tea bags.
-But there are wonderful apparatus and invention that simplifies the process.
+But there are wonderful apparatus and inventions that simplifies the process.
 In that case, the lure of the tea bag lies in its all-in-one steeping device.

 Follow the following steps to steep a good cup of tea from tea bags